Nigeria counts votes as nation awaits election outcome

 - In war, as with California wildfires, heroism lives next to horror

-President Muhammadu Buhari, who won election in 2015, is seeking his second term.
-His main rival is former vice president and businessman, Atiku Abubakar.
+President Muhammadu Buhari, a former military ruler who won election in 2015, is seeking his second term against more than 70 candidates.
+His main rival is Atiku Abubakar, a former vice president and billionaire businessman.

+Abubakar’s party is alleging “deliberate” voter suppression in areas where Buhari’s ruling party is known to be unpopular.